Copperheads get their name, unsurprisingly, from their bronze-hued heads.

 “The Copperhead is responsible for more snakebites than any other American snake.”

-Agkistrodon contortrix is a retiring snake, but it still bites more people than any other snake in America.
-How is this?
-It’s because it is so well-camouflaged that it is easy for a person in bare feet or flip-flops to step on it inadvertently.
+Agkistrodon contortrix is relatively mild-mannered, but it still bites more people than any other venomous snake in America.
+This snake is so well-camouflaged that it spotting it amid the leaf litter is no easy task. easy for a person in bare feet or flip-flops to step on it inadvertently.
 Who wouldn’t bite if they were stepped on?
 Read on for some facts about this beautiful reptile.

 Five Amazing Copperhead Facts